-Legal fees include the costs associated with drafting and developing the technology transfer and license agreements and also some initial costs associated with CRADA.
-The increased legal fees during Q2 2019 was as a result of work relating to Federal Communications Commission ("FCC") certification.
+Legal fees include the costs associated with drafting and developing the technology transfer and license agreements and some initial costs associated with CRADA.
+The increased legal fees during Q2 2019 were as a result of work relating to Federal Communications Commission ("FCC") certification.

-Salary and consulting costs include 100% of the COO salary and a 30% allocation of the salary of the CEO.
-The increase from Q318 to Q418 was consistent with the build out of our development team.
+Salary and consulting fees costs include 100% of the COO salary and a 30% allocation of the salary of the CEO until he resigned in April 2020.
 There was a consistent trend of salaries & consulting fees increasing quarter over quarter in 2019 due to increased activity as the Company ramping up to commercialize.
-However, this trend slowed down once the decision was taken in December 2019 to conserve cash and reduce the burn rate as a result of not being able to raise the necessary financing.
+However, this trend slowed down once the decision was taken in December 2019 to preserve cash and reduce the burn rate as a result of not being able to raise the necessary financing.
+Additionally, in Q4 2020 the Company recorded an initial benefit of a below market government loan received against payroll related costs in the amount of \$76,513.

 In Q2 2019, Liberty issued stock options to various employees, and consultants who were primarily associated with research and development, one-third of which vested immediately, the remainder vest over time.
 In Q3 and Q4 2019 few or no options vested.
+In Q1 2020 the Company experienced significant layoffs and resignations which in turn increased the number of forfeitures during the period and resulted in a net credit to stock-based compensation.

-Technology costs in Q318 and Q418 include \$61,400 and \$76,600 respectively for technology transfer costs associated with the TTA.
-Technology costs include software and hardware costs associated with developing the initial prototype which continue to be expensed as well as CRADA expenditures.
+Technology costs include software and hardware costs associated with developing the initial prototype which continue to be expensed and, in some periods, include CRADA expenditures.
 Technology costs increased significantly in Q1 2019 mainly as a result of the Phase 1 CRADA costs.
 Technology costs in Q2 & Q3 2019 increased as there were higher costs associated with building the prototype.
-Technology costs decreased in Q4 2019 as a result of decreased activity on prototype related expenditures as the Company searched for additional financing.
+Technology costs started to decrease in Q4 2019, and the trend continued into the year 2020 as a result of decreased activity on prototype related expenditures due to cash constraints.